jakobbotsch/Fuzzlyn/README.md

 `dotnet fuzzlyn.dll --seed <seed here> --reduce`

-Depending on the size of the program, this will take a while (the biggest example in the `examples` directory takes roughly 30 minutes to reduce on an i7-4770k).
-However, most programs do not take longer than a few minutes.
+Depending on the size of the program, this will take a while (the biggest example in the `examples` directory takes roughly 10 minutes to reduce on an i7-4770k).
+However, most programs do not take longer than a couple of minutes.
 The output of this command will be a small C# program, that includes information about its seed, size and runtime behavior.

 ## Reproducing errors in reduced programs